 - Sea salt and freshly ground black pepper

 - 8 ounces halloumi cheese, cut into 8 slices

 - 2 tablespoons canola or olive oil

-In a large bowl, toss together the onion, cucumber, tomatoes, olives, mint, and parsley.
+For the Salad: In a large bowl, toss together the onion, cucumber, tomatoes, olives, mint, and parsley.

-In a small bowl, whisk together the flour, paprika, and some salt and pepper.
+For the Halloumi: In a small bowl, whisk together the flour, paprika, and some salt and pepper.
 Moisten the halloumi slices slightly with water, if necessary, then press them into the seasoned flour and shake off any excess.

 Heat the oil in a large frying pan and fry the halloumi slices over medium heat for about 2 minutes on each side, until golden and slightly soft inside.

-Toss the salad vegetables with the dressing, turning them over with your hands to make sure everything is lightly coated.
+Meanwhile, toss the salad vegetables with the dressing, turning them over with your hands to make sure everything is lightly coated.

-Divide the salad among 4 plates, put 2 pieces of the hot halloumi on each one, and serve immediately.
+For Serving: Divide the salad among 4 plates, put 2 pieces of the hot halloumi on each one, and serve immediately.